Polish Election 2019 Parliament

 The exact date of the parliamentary election 2019 is set by the president at the latest 90 days before the end of the parliamentary term.
 According to the Constitution of the Republic of Poland from 1997, these elections take place every four years, unless pre-term elections are ordered (in special cases, when the Sejm's term of office will be shortened by the Sejm or the President of the Republic of Poland) or will be prolonged if an extraordinary state is introduced.
 In addition, parliamentary elections 2019 should take place within 30 days before the end of the four-year parliamentary term.
 The current 7th term of office began on November 12, 2015.
 This means that the date of the parliamentary elections 2019 it should fall between October 12 and November 12.
 In addition, the vote should be held on a non-working day, so the following dates are at stake: 13, 20, 27 October, 3 or 10 November.

-If the parliamentary elections were held in September 2018, only three parties would enter the Sejm - according to the latest CBOS survey.
+If the parliamentary elections had been held in September 2018, only three parties would enter the Sejm - according to the latest CBOS survey.
 The PiS (together with Solidarna Polska and the Agreement) would get 43 percent support of people declaring voting.
 For the PO would vote 18 percent, and the movement kukiz'15 - 7 percent.
 The Sejm would come into only three groups - according to a survey by CBOS.

 The other parties included in the survey would not exceed the electoral threshold: SLD would receive 4%, PSL 4%, Modern 3%. votes, and the party Wolnosc Janusz Korwin-Mikke and the Party Together for 2 percent.
 Those who were undecided would be supported by 16 percent. respondents declaring participation in elections.